Press-One/issues/README.md

 # PRESS.one Issues

-This repository is only for issues relating to the PRESS.one products.
+This repository is only for issues relating to all PRESS.one products.

 There is no product source code in this repository.